 Assessment should contribute to early and accurate identification of children's special educational needs and any requirements for support and intervention.
-Teachers, SENCO and SLT should draw on any formative and summative assessment, the views of pupils and parents and, where relevant, information from external specialists.
+Teachers, SENDCo and SLT should draw on any formative and summative assessment, the views of pupils and parents and, where relevant, information from external specialists.

-- Continuous formative assessment identifying children of concern. - Intervention for those children - SENCO intervention - External information from specialist agencies. - SEN logs of intervention and their impacts. - Case studies of SEN children
+- Continuous formative assessment identifying children of concern. - Bsquared assessment for those children working below their chronological national curriculum phase - Intervention for those children - SENDCo intervention - External information from specialist agencies. - SEN logs of intervention and their impacts. - · Case studies of SEN children